-- Strategically Attractive Growth Opportunity Consistent with the Company's Strategy.
-Northern Utilities and Granite State provide an attractive opportunity for the Company to grow its operations within coastal northern New England.
+- Attractive Local Growth Opportunity Consistent with the Company's Strategy.
+Northern Utilities and Granite State provide the Company with an attractive opportunity for the Company to grow its operations within coastal northern New England.
 Northern Utilities will bring approximately 52,000 additional natural gas retail distribution customers, which will increase the Company's domestic retail customer base to approximately 167,000 customers in the coastal New England region.
-Given the lower penetration of gas distribution customers among the population in Northern Utilities' service territory, the Company believes there are significant opportunities for it to expand Northern Utilities' operations, particularly in light of the Company's customer driven expertise in serving rural and small metropolitan areas such as Northern Utilities' service territory.
-Additionally, Northern Utilities will provide further diversification to the Company's operations with respect to geography (into Maine) and utility business mix (between the Company's gas and electric divisions). - Increased Financial Strength and Stability.
-The Proposed Acquisitions will increase the Company's assets by approximately 51% and its customer base by approximately 52,000 retail customers.
-Additionally, the proposed equity issuance by the Company to finance a portion of the purchase price for Northern Utilities and Granite State is expected to lead to increased market capitalization for the Company and increased liquidity for the shareholders of the Company, as well as a more diversified shareholder base.
-As a result, the Company and its shareholders should benefit from the long-term financial stability of a larger, more liquid company. - Reduced Operating Expenses and Cash Flow Savings.
-As a result of the Proposed Acquisitions, the Company should benefit from operating efficiencies obtained from economies of scale and should be able to make more efficient use of its personnel, infrastructure and information systems.
-The Company has projected that the Proposed Acquisitions would produce system-wide synergies of approximately \$5.4 million beginning in the first full year after integration.
-These projected savings are primarily due to the achievement of efficiencies associated with the provision of shared utility services and the adoption of best practices associated with these shared utility services.
+Given the lower penetration of gas distribution customers among the population in Northern Utilities' service territory, the Company believes there are significant opportunities for Northern Utilities' to expand its operations, particularly in light of the Company's customer driven expertise in serving rural and small metropolitan areas such as Northern Utilities' service territory.
+Additionally, Northern Utilities will provide further diversification to the Company's operations with respect to geography (into Maine) and utility business mix (between the Company's gas and electric divisions). - Reduced Operating Expenses and Cash Flow Savings.
+The Company projects that the Proposed Acquisitions, will produce annual system-wide synergy saving of approximately \$5.6 million, of which approximately \$2.3 million will be realized by Northern Utilities and Granite State.
+The Company expects to begin realizing these synergies in the first full year after integration.
+These projected savings are primarily due to operating efficiencies obtained from economies of scale, efficient use of its personnel, infrastructure and information systems, achievement of efficiencies associated with the provision of shared utility services and the adoption of best practices associated with these shared utility services.
+The Company's retention of these system-wide synergies should allow Northern Utilities and the Company's other retail distribution utilities to improve their respective earnings and to stabilize the rates charged to their respective customers.

-Opportunity for improved regulated utility operating earnings through the execution of the Company's Regulatory Plan.
-The Company believes there is an opportunity to stabilize and improve the operating earnings of Northern Utilities and Granite State by executing a consistent and well-structured regulatory plan that provided Northern Utilities and Granite State with a reasonable opportunity to earn their authorized rate of return.
+- Opportunity for Improved Regulated Utility Operating Earnings through the Execution of the Company's Regulatory Plan.
+The Company believes there is an opportunity to stabilize and improve the operating earnings of Northern Utilities and Granite State by executing a consistent and well-structured regulatory plan that provides Northern Utilities and Granite State with an opportunity to earn a reasonable rate of return.
 Northern Utilities has not sought base rate relief since 1983 in Maine or since 2002 in New Hampshire.
-The Company's regulatory plan will seek to ensure that Northern Utilities and Granite State have a reasonable opportunity to earn their authorized rate of return.
+The Company's regulatory plan will seek to maximize the benefits of the expected synergies discussed above for Northern Utilities and Granite State with an opportunity to earn a reasonable rate of return on their utility rate base. - Increased Market Capitalization and Liquidity.
+The Company expects that the Proposed Acquisitions and the Company's related equity issuance will increase the Company's market capitalization by approximately 50% and increase the Company's shareholders' liquidity.
+As a result, the Company and its shareholders should benefit from the long-term financial stability of a larger, more liquid company.